SaridakisStamatisChristos/options-pricing-engine/options-pricing-engine/SECURITY.md

   * Signing keys are cached for five minutes and the previous keyset is kept as a grace period so that rotations do not trigger authentication failures.
-* **Development fallback.** When an OIDC provider is unavailable (for example, on an isolated developer laptop), you may provide `OPE_JWT_SECRET` and optional rotation values in `OPE_JWT_ADDITIONAL_SECRETS`.
-Tokens signed with any of those HMAC secrets are accepted in non-production environments.
-The legacy secrets are ignored – and rejected – when `OPE_ENVIRONMENT=production`.
+* **Development fallback.** When an OIDC provider is unavailable (for example, on an isolated developer laptop), you may provide `DEV_JWT_SECRET` and optional rotation values in `DEV_JWT_ADDITIONAL_SECRETS`.
+Secrets must decode to ≥32 bytes (base64url or hexadecimal).
+Development tokens are required to contain the same issuer, audience, subject, issued-at, not-before and expiry claims enforced in OIDC mode.
+HMAC secrets are ignored – and rejected – when `OPE_ENVIRONMENT=production`.

 ## Secret rotation